rantizi/infomedia-dashboard/docs/PRD.md

 ## 11. Timeline & Costs (Pilot)

 Vercel Hobby + Supabase Free + Cron = Rp0 monthly; domain ~Rp200k/year; documented upgrade path.

+hence you think that you can hurt me no you cant no know what you do